Sukumar1118/Food-Order/Notes/Laying-the-Foundation.md

         displayed on the screen, that attack is called cross-site scripting.
     ● It can read cookies, local storage, session storage, get cookies, get info about your device, and read data.
-    ● JSx takes care of your data.
+    ● JSX takes care of your data.
     ● If some API passes some malicious data JSX will escape it.
     ● It prevents cross-site scripting and sanitizes the data before rendering.
 2) `Makes code readable`: